Claire Edwardes (Artistic Director/percussion) gratefully supported by Jules Maxwell

-Véronique Serret (violin) gratefully supported by Russell and Jennifer Staley
+Véronique Serret (violin) gratefully supported by Russell & Jennifer Staley

 Blair Harris (cello) gratefully supported by Harriet Lenigas

 Harriet Lenigas is a barrister at Banco Chambers with almost ten years’ experience advising and appearing in large scale, high value cross-border infrastructure disputes and international and domestic arbitrations.
 Since coming to the Bar in 2019, Harriet has appeared in arbitrations seated in London, New York and Australia.
-Harriet has a life long love of music and studied cello performance from a young age.
-She holds a Bachelor of Music with 1st class honours in cello performance and worked as a professional cellist for years before moving into Law.
-She is a board member of the Australian Hayden Ensemble.
+Harriet has a lifelong love of music and studied cello performance from a young age.
+She holds a Bachelor of Music with First Class Honours in cello performance and worked as a professional cellist for years before moving into law.
+She is a board member of the Australian Haydn Ensemble.